jonnylink/NodeChat/README.md

-# ChatGPT Wrapper
+# Chat Wrapper
-A super simple Node.js wrapper for OpenAI's ChatGPT and Anthropic's Claude APIs for Fun™
+A super simple Node.js server for OpenAI's ChatGPT and Anthropic's Claude APIs for Fun™

 By Default ChatGPT is used.